by Raj Desai | 1/24/21

-All outfits listed were in stock and priced as shown at the time this blog was written.
-Dulhan is not compensated for any of the following recommendations.
+All products listed were in stock and priced as shown at the time this was written.
+Dulhan may be compensated for some of the following recommendations.

 Are masks an unnecessary purchase?
 Maybe.
 Especially since most of us keep ours handy.
-But if you want personalized (and useful) favors for your guests, this is a good way to do it.
+But if you want personalized (and useful) favors for your guests à la pandemic life, this is a good way to do it.

-The cheapest wedding-related purchase you’ll make: lemons and sugar.
-If you want your mehndi stain to stay light, cross it off your list.
-But for those of you who, like me, like your stain as dark as possible, do this:
+If you want your mehndi stain to stay light, you can cross these off your list.
+But if you’re like me and want your stain as dark as possible, then you’ll need lemons and sugar, AKA the cheapest wedding-related purchase you’ll make.

 - Boil 3 tablespoons of sugar in water.

 - Add an equal amount of lemon juice.

 - Apply the syrupy solution to your dried henna.

 Once upon a time when I was an unenlightened bride-to-be, I tied plastic bags over the dried henna on my arms and legs.
 The goal was to sleep with them in place, and chip away the henna in the morning.